NativeScript/plugins/packages/contacts/README.md

 ### Getting a contact by id

-To find a contact with ta specific identifier.
+To find a contact with ta specific identifier, use the `getContactById` method.
 Returns GetFetchResult. _(iOS Only)_

 ```ts
 import { Contacts } from '@nativescript/contacts';